-Join a School ranked 1st in the UK for Occupational Therapy (BSc) by the Complete University Guide 2019.
+Join a School ranked 1st in the UK for Occupational Therapy (BSc) by The Complete University Guide 2021.
 Our Postgraduate Diploma programme in Occupational Therapy is specially designed for graduates already holding a degree; offering you a fast-track route into a professional career in healthcare.

 As a qualified Occupational Therapist, you will work in partnership with and empower a broad spectrum of people who, for reasons of ill-health, disability, trauma or adverse social circumstances, face barriers and challenges which prevent them from undertaking the activities (or occupations) that matter to them.
 Our programme emphasises the importance of occupation in human life, the relationship between occupation, health and wellbeing and the power of occupation to transform the lives of individuals, groups and communities.

 With over 50 years of experience in delivering occupational therapy education at Cardiff University, our two-year, full-time programme is approved by the World Federation of Occupational Therapists (WFOT), which means that your qualification will be recognised in around 60 countries worldwide, enhancing your opportunities for international employment.